mantidproject/mantid/dev-docs/source/PatchReleaseChecklist.rst

 ----------------------------

-It is the job of the main reviewer of the release to review each issue/pull request marked ``PatchCandiate`` and decide if the risks of the changes are low enough to include in a release that will not undergo full beta testing by scientists.
+It is the job of the main reviewer of the release to review each issue/pull request marked ``PatchCandidate`` and decide if the risks of the changes are low enough to include in a release that will not undergo full beta testing by scientists.
 If it is acceptable then on the release branch for each pull request: